Privacy and Cookies

 Our website may contain links to other sites.
 We do not share your personal information with these web sites and are not responsible for their privacy practices.
 We encourage you to learn about the privacy policies of those companies.
 To the extent any linked websites you visit are not owned or controlled by us, we are not responsible for the sites’ content, or any use of the sites.

 We reserve the right to change this statement at any time by posting revisions on this website.
-This data protection and privacy statement is not intended to, and does not create any contractual or legal rights.
+The latest update was on 8th May 2018.

 If you have any questions about this statement, or wish to update any personal details, please contact us at:

 Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognizes that cookie.
 Cookies are useful because they allow a website to recognize a user’s device.
-You can find more information about cookies at: www.allaboutcookies.org and www.youronlinechoices.eu for a video about cookies visit www.google.co.uk/goodtoknow/data-on-the-web/cookies
+You can find more information about cookies at: www.allaboutcookies.org and www.youronlinechoices.eu.

-Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve the user experience.
-The cookies used on this website have been categorized based on the categories found in the ICC UK Cookie guide.
+Cookies and other technologies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve the user experience.

 What to do if you do not want cookies to be set